brettjrea/Debian_Bullseye_Upgrade_Script/README.md

 ---
 ## Keybindings

-*The following command adds emac or vim key bindings good workaround for the missing up and down keys on chromeos virtual keyboard.*
+*The following command adds emac or vim key bindings which is a good workaround for the missing up and down keys on chromeos virtual keyboard.*

 ```
 set -o emacs